-The civic museums that can now be visited in Brescia are: Santa Giulia –The city’s museum, (in via Musei) the art gallery Tosio-Martinengo (in via Martinengo da Barco), The Ancient Arms museum and the Museum of the Risorgimento in the castle.
+The Museums that can now be visited in Brescia are: Santa Giulia –The City’s museum, (in via Musei) the Tosio-Martinengo Gallery (in via Martinengo da Barco), the Ancient Arms museum, and the Museum of the Risorgimento in the Castle.

 The civic art gallery Tosio-Martinengo has its Headquarters in Martinengo Mansion.
 Made from the meeting of collections that Count Paolo Tosio and Count Leopardo Martinengo had donated to the city.
 It tells the history of Brescia's Art from the 1300s to the 1700s.
 There are two works by Raphael and the paintings of the great Brescian Renaissance season with Foppa and subsequent Moretto, Romanino and Savoldo whose “painting of reality” influenced the ways of Caravaggio.
 Also the remarkable collection of work by Giacomo Ceruti, “Pitocchetto”, who acquired his fame in Brescia by painting the poor and beggars.

 This museum is housed in the historical monastry of St Giulia and has about eleven thousand exhibits, divided into six sections, arranged in the three cloisters and three churches of the former monastery, which tells the story of Brescia from prehistory to the collection of the nineteenth century.
 Among the treasures is the “winged Victory”, Roman bronze statue (perhaps Greek), about two metres tall; there are some fine gilded bronze heads of Roman Emporers; the cross of Desiderio; the diptych of Boethius; the reliquary.
 The museum is enriched by a the possibility to visit the Domus dell’Ortaglia, the two Roman houses of the “fountain” and the ""Dioniso"" which constitute one of the largest archaelogical sites that you can visit in the middle of a city inside a museum.